kaaengine/kaa/docs/reference/nodes.rst

 :class:`Node` reference
 -----------------------

 Nodes are main concept of the kaa engine.
 They're "objects" which you can add to the Scene.
+Each Node has its spatial properties such as position, rotation or scale.
+A Node may also have a sprite (graphics loaded from a file) and can be animated.
+Nodes have other properties such as z_index, shape, color, origin etc. All those attributes are described in the documentation below.

-Each Node has properties such as position, rotation or scale.
-A Node can have child Nodes which you can add with :meth:`Node.add_child` method, thus creating a tree-like structure of nodes.
-As the parent node gets transformed (i.e. changes its position, rotation or scale) all its children nodes will transform accordingly.
+A Node can have child Nodes, which you can add with the :meth:`Node.add_child` method, thus creating a tree-like structure of nodes on the scene.
+As the parent node gets transformed (changes its position, rotation or scale) all its children nodes will transform accordingly.

 Each :class:`engine.Scene` instance has a root node - this is the first node on the Scene to which you can start adding your own Nodes.

-Nodes should not be confused with images (sprites).
-A Node may have a sprite (if you want it to be a graphical object), but it doesn't have to.
-Sprite is basically a static or animated image, loaded from a graphics file.
-Refer to :class:`sprite.Sprite` documentation for a full list of sprite features.

-Until you set a Sprite for a node it will be just a logical entity on the scene, in other words: you won't see it.
+A node without a sprite image (or without a shape and color properties set explicitly) will be just a logical entity on the scene, in other words: you won't see it.
 Such logical Nodes are often very useful, for example, as a containers for grouping other nodes.
-Nodes have many properties, such as z_index, shape, color, origin etc. All those concepts are described in the documentation below.

-Although the bare :class:`Node` will do its job well and allow you to create games, the Kaa engine comes with a collection of other specialized Nodes, which inherit from the :class:`Node` class:
+Although the bare :class:`Node` will do its job well and allow you to create simple games, the Kaa engine comes with a collection of other specialized Nodes (they all inherit from the :class:`Node` class):

 * :class:`physics.SpaceNode` - a container node to simulate the physical environment.
 * :class:`physics.BodyNode` - a physical node which can have hitbox nodes.
 Can interact with other BodyNodes.
 Must be a direct child of SpaceNode.
 Can have zero or more Hitbox Nodes.